alexbalan08/Conditional-Coverage-in-House-Price-Prediction-/README.md

 ---

-##  Background
+##  Background on conformal prediction

 Conformal prediction offers a distribution-free way to construct **prediction intervals** with a user-defined coverage level (usually 90%).
 However, these guarantees are  **marginal**, meaning that the 90% coverage is valid on average over the data distribution—not necessarily for every subpopulation or region of the input space.
 For example subgroups in continous data.

 I will show that in practice achieving full coverag on all subgroups is usually not possible.

-This project demonstrates:
+In this project I demonstrate:
 - The difference between **marginal** and **conditional coverage**
 - How to approximate conditional coverage using **subgroup-based conditioning**
 - The value of **studentized residuals** for adapting to prediction difficulty so basically accouting for **variance in the prediction**. (this is a cool addition, introduced in the original paper)